 As we continue to fight against air pollution and its deadly effects, The Great Smog of Donora serves as a prime example of the importance of regulating corporations—and of holding them responsible for using dangerous minerals and chemicals.
 Asbestos, benzene, and pesticides are air pollutants that are continually produced and sold by corporations and industries, despite the harmful effects they have on our families.

-Waters Kraus & Paul Holds Corporations Accountable for Toxic Exposure
+Waters Kraus Paul & Siegel Holds Corporations Accountable for Toxic Exposure

 Seeking justice in court may be the only way to strengthen protection laws and hold companies responsible.
 No one should suffer from preventable injuries, and we passionately fight for families challenged by cancer and birth defects resulting from toxic exposure.